Islam Makhachev: Ultimate Fighting Championship

 Makhachev faced Drew Dober on 6 March 2021 at UFC 259.
 He won the fight by an arm-triangle choke submission in the third round.

 Makhachev faced Thiago Moisés on 17 July 2021 at UFC on ESPN 26.
 He won the fight by a rear-naked choke submission in the fourth round.

 A bout with former UFC Lightweight Champion Rafael dos Anjos was rescheduled and was expected to take place on 30 October 2021 at UFC 267.
 However, dos Anjos was forced to pulled from the event due to injury, and he was replaced by Dan Hooker.
 He won the fight by a kimura submission in the first round.

 Makhachev was scheduled to face Beneil Dariush on 26 February 2022 at UFC Fight Night 202.
 However, on 12 February 2022 it was reported that Dariush withdrew from the event due to an ankle injury and he was replaced by Bobby Green.
 He won the bout via ground and pound TKO in the first round.
+After winning the fight, he also expressed his intentions to move up to welterweight and start his quest to become a two-division champion.

 UFC Lightweight Champion

-Makhachev vs. Oliveira
+Oliveira vs. Makhachev

 Makhachev faced Charles Oliveira for the vacant UFC Lightweight Championship at UFC 280 on 22 October 2022.
 Makhachev won the bout and the title in the second round via arm-triangle choke after knocking down Oliveira with a punch.
 With this win, he received the Performance of the Night bonus.

 In November 2022, Makhachev was awarded Order "For Merit to the Republic of Dagestan" for his achievement in martial arts.